 Speculative fiction has an inherently radical character.
 I want to join the groundswell of writers bringing more “unconventional” characters and issues into spaces from which they’ve mostly been excluded.
 In awe of a medium for which the vast majority of the world’s population is considered unconventional.

-In my writer’s life, I try to represent, advocate for, and empower those who feel—and truly are—marginalized.
-I am critical of systems that privilege some at the expense of others.
+As a writer, I try to represent, advocate for, and empower those who feel—and are—marginalized.
+As an educator, I try to teach and encourage young people to advocate for themselves by being critical of systems that privilege some at the expense of others.
 When certain bodies are devalued and dehumanized, marked for consumption and/or destruction, this is not merely a philosophical position, but a matter of survival.